citrix/generator-citrix/README.md

 # generator-citrix-netscaler [![NPM version][npm-image]][npm-url]
 > A Yeoman generator that scaffolds a .NET Core sample project that show how to interact with the Citrix Netscaler CPX docker container via the NITRO REST API.
-It will also ask you if you would to enable Netscaler CPX support and then download, configure and run the netscaler CPX express container;
+It will also ask if you would to enable Netscaler CPX support and then download, configure and run the netscaler CPX express container.

 ## Required Software
 This generator works with the Citrix Netscaler product but the quickest